-Located in the Moluccas at the heart of the Coral Triangle, the tropical island of Ambon is the capital of the Maluku region.
+Located at the heart of the Coral Triangle in Eastern Indonesia, the spice island of Ambon is the capital of the Maluku region.
 The fertile, mountainous island is split into two territories, with Ambon Bay being the main draw for visiting divers and the Banda Sea lapping the southern coastline, home to colourful walls, swim-throughs and caves.

 It's possible to experience the delights of Ambon by staying in a resort or by liveaboard as some itineraries include the area in season.
 Muck divers can enjoy Ambon Bay diving throughout the year but it's best to avoid July and August when some resorts are closed due to the wet season.